TheDanishDynamo/kanbanfe/README.md

 Demonstrate implementation of front end in different languages and frameworks.
 The idea is that the code can be re-used in your own organization, so you don't have to pay for trello, asana and other external kanban boards.

 ## How
-Sample front end implementations of a minimal kanban or scrum board, based on the sample datamodel
+Sample front end implementation (wireframe) of a minimal kanban or scrum board, based on the sample datamodel

+### Data Model
 ![kanban.png](kanban.png)

 ### Sample json (items)